ebenezer2015/STEDI-HUMAN-BALANCE-PROJECT/README.md

 ### Project Discription

-In this project I extracted data produced by the STEDI Step Trainer sensors and the mobile app, and curated them into a data lakehouse solution on AWS.
-The intent is for Data Scientists to use the solution to train machine learning models.
+Working as a Data Engineer for the STEDI team on this project, I am required to extract data produced by the STEDI Step Trainer sensors and the mobile app, and curated them into a data lakehouse solution on AWS so that Data Scientists can train the learning model..

-The Data lake solution is developed using AWS Glue, AWS S3, Python, and Spark for sensor data that trains machine learning algorithms.
+* AWS Environment: The Data lake solution is developed using AWS Glue, AWS S3, Python, and Spark for sensor data that trains machine learning algorithms.
   AWS infrastructure is used to create storage zones (landing, trusted and curated), data catalog, data transformations between zones and queries in semi-structured data.
+* Github Environment: I also need a GitHub repository to store the SQL scripts and Python code for reviews by other developers.

 ---

 ## Project Datasets

+The STEDI team has provided three JSON data sources for use from the Step Trainer.
+These JSON data in the following folders in the Team's Github repo:

 * Customer Records: from fulfillment and the STEDI website.
+It contains the following fields:

+serialnumber
+sharewithpublicasofdate
+birthday
+registrationdate
+sharewithresearchasofdate
+customername
+email
+lastupdatedate
+phone
+sharewithfriendsasofdate

 * Step Trainer Records: data from the motion sensor.
+It contains the following fields:

+sensorReadingTime
+serialNumber
+distanceFromObject

 * Accelerometer Records: data from the mobile app.
+It contains the following fields: timeStamp user x y z
 ---

 ## Implementation